GoldenMaximo/4-Code-Review/README.md

 ## Things to keep in mind for further development

 -   Pages must have .page.tsx exention.
--   Do not create /components level components unless you plan to use them in more than one page/component.
+-   Do not create `./components` level components unless you plan to use them in more than one page or component.
 -   Texts are stored in `texts` object variables with alphabet letters as key and text as value, it sucks but I haven't found anything better yet.
 Alternative pattern suggestions are welcome.
--   As mentioned previously above, all endpoints must be declared on the .env file.
+-   As mentioned previously above, all endpoints must be declared on the `.env` file.
 -   Testing could be better, the project lacks unit testing and has extremely limited coverage of edge cases by the current integration/e2e testing done with Cypress.
 -   Commits must be done following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
 -   If more than one person ever works in this project, ideally I would prefer that all GIT management be done following [Trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development).